UMN-Lorenz-Group/SoyGen2App/README.md

-# SoyGen2 (Science Optimized Yield Gains Across Environments - V2) App
+# SoyGen2 (Science Optimized Yield Gains Across Environments - V2)
 ## An R shiny application to implement a genomic selection pipeline from quality control of genotypic data to making genomic predictions

 ### I) To install and run the application in Rstudio,